coveo/source.coveo.com/_posts/2020-05-14-the-teams-behind-your-queries.md

 The _Cloud Infra (**Kubernetes, Terraform, Elasticsearch/OpenDistro, Prometheus, Puppet, AWS, Python**)_ team provides and maintains the base infrastructure needed to run Coveo's Cloud services.

-The _Cloud Ops (**Python, Jenkins, AWS, k8s**)_ team manages the Cloud Production environments 24/7 to ensure their best performance and uptime.
+The _Cloud Ops (**Python, Jenkins, AWS, Kubernetes**)_ team manages the Cloud Production environments 24/7 to ensure their best performance and uptime.
 They also perform rollouts of some workloads, manage Ops requests, and oversee AWS costs.

-The _Platform Foundation (**Java, Spring Boot, Spring Cloud, AWS, Terraform, K8s, Docker**)_ team’s mission is a bit different.
+The _Platform Foundation (**Java, Spring Boot, Spring Cloud, AWS, Terraform, Kubernetes, Docker**)_ team’s mission is a bit different.
 They implement and maintain solutions throughout the technology stack for the core functionalities of a world-class SaaS platform such as observability, high availability, fault-tolerance, service discovery, internet gateway, and authentication.

-Once the request is received on our infrastructure, it is routed to the _Search API (**Scala, Kinesis, RDS, Redis, Terraform, K8S, Elasticsearch**)_ team.
+Once the request is received on our infrastructure, it is routed to the _Search API (**Scala, Kinesis, RDS, Redis, Terraform, Kubernetes, Elasticsearch**)_ team.
 They orchestrate all of Coveo’s micro-services that drive recommendations and searches, which are vital to our clients’ businesses.
 They also empower our customers’ administrators with a programmable query transformation system (QPL).

 From a high-level perspective, the _Search API_ uses indexed content and machine learning models to find the relevant information to answer the request.
 Behind these concepts, multiple teams are responsible for surfacing this information efficiently.

 From an index perspective, there are three main teams: _Index, Index Infrastructure,_ and _Indexing Pipeline._

-The _Index (**C++, Python, Java, Elasticsearch, AWS**)_ team is responsible for the core index/search technology used at Coveo.
+The _Index (**C++, Python, Java, AWS**)_ team is responsible for the core index/search technology used at Coveo.
 This team also manages the Java Index and Field services.

 The _Index Infrastructure (**C++, Python, Docker, Kubernetes, Terraform, CMake, Jenkins**)_ team implements, deploys, and monitors solutions to improve and scale our customers’ indexing capabilities.

 The _Indexing Pipeline (**C++, Python, Java, Docker, Kubernetes, Terraform**)_ team is responsible for the backend pipeline that processes every document to make them ingestible by the Index Service.
 This includes carrying the documents from one step to the next and transforming them (conversion, indexing pipeline extensions, etc.).
 This team is also responsible for the Java Extension Service.

-Overall, these teams' purpose is to surface a search query on some content, and to do it as quickly as possible.
-To move the data from our customers’ repositories to our index, we will need the help of multiple other teams: _Connectors (**C#, .Net, .Net Core, Terraform, MySQL**) , Salesforce Connectivity (**C#, Scala**) , Connectors Infrastructure (**Java, .Net Core, Terraform**), Security Cache (**C++, Java, Python**),_ and _Sources (**Java, Spring, Terraform, AWS, elasticsearch, k8s, docker**)_.
+Overall, these teams' purpose is to surface content to a search query, and to do it as quickly as possible.
+To move the data from our customers’ repositories to our index, we will need the help of multiple other teams: _Connectors (**C#, .Net, .Net Core, Terraform, MySQL**), Salesforce Connectivity (**C#, Scala**), Connectors Infrastructure (**Java, .Net Core, Terraform**), Security Cache (**C++, Java, Python**),_ and _Sources (**Java, Spring, Terraform, AWS, Elasticsearch, Kubernetes, Docker**)_.

 The _Connectors_ team designs, implements, maintains, and deploys Connectors which allow our clients to configure and crawl various content sources to retrieve data, metadata, and permissions.

 The _Salesforce Connectivity_ team develops and maintains our solution that crawls all the needed data, schema, metadata, and permissions from the Salesforce Platform.
-Half a billion items are crawled each week.
+Half a billion items are crawled each week by this connector.

 The _Connectors Infrastructure_ team designs, implements, deploys, and monitors solutions to improve and scale the infrastructure supporting Coveo’s secure content crawling capabilities.